WEC-Sim/WEC-Sim/docs/introduction/overview.rst

 is readily available in MATLAB for custom post-processing or coupling with external tools such as the `WecOptTool <https://snl-waterpower.github.io/WecOptTool/>`_.

 ..
-TODO:
-    If reference / comparing to other codes, I propose doing so here
+TODO if reference / comparing to other codes, do so here

 Several interfaces with Simulink are included that allow users to couple WEC-Sim with a wide variety of other models and scripts relevant to their